mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Monitor.md

 PATCH /v1/monitors/:name
 ```

-The :name in the URI must map to a monitor name with all whitespace replaced
-with hyphens.
-The request body must be a valid JSON document representing the
+The request body must be a valid JSON document representing the modified
-modified monitor.
+monitor.

 ### Modifiable Fields